18.104.22.168 SpB for carers

 There should be very few occasions when a person with temporary caring responsibilities needs to be paid SpB.

-Explanation: NSA and YA recipients can be exempted from the activity test requirements.
-Other people with carer responsibilities would generally qualify for a more appropriate payment such as CP, PP or another income support payment.
+Explanation: JSP and YA recipients can be exempted from the activity test requirements.
+Other people with caring responsibilities would generally qualify for a more appropriate payment such as CP, PP or another income support payment.

 As with all claims for SpB, all avenues of support should be explored and exhausted before the claim is granted.
 The application of SpB provisions to people with caring responsibilities means they can ONLY be paid SpB IF:

 - they do not qualify for CP, PP or any other income support, AND

 - they have no alternative means of support, AND

 - they are unable to work because of caring responsibilities - i.e. the caree (1.1.C.20) needs constant care, and there is no other care available, AND